mikeguardiola/osticket-prereqs/README.md

 </p>
 <p>
 Install / Enable IIS in Windows with CGI.
 Make sure every box that is shown in the above image is selected.
-Then click on OK.
+Then click on "OK".
 </p>
 <br />